Tag Archives: Pete Hamill

 But what about Hamill as a writer?

 Hamill reads like a cross between Hemingway and a harder-edged version of Whitman.
+He is more poetic than Breslin.
 For many people, he was New York City personified.
 He combines Hemingway’s impressionistic realism with what one critic called the magical realism of Gabriel Garcia Marquez (although otherworldly crossovers and the overlapping “in between times” are also distinctly, but not uniquely, Celtic).
-He has Whitman’s love for the cacophony of the city—the hive—and is an observer of the first rate with a reporter’s critical eye.
+He has Whitman’s love for the cacophony of the city—the urban hive—and is an observer of the first rate with a reporter’s critical eye.
 He has Twain’s ability to see through shams, usually.

 Some critics accused him of being too sentimental.
 Hamill counters this in Downtown by saying that the inevitable loss and change that NYC inflicts upon its people makes them embrace a deep and profound sense of “nostalgia”—the longing for important things lost or taken.
 By contrast, “sentimentality” is a superficial, often dishonest, emotion.
 As he puts it: